 An RFI is often the first step in the procurement process.
 It’s a tool used by organizations to gather information and establish a preliminary understanding of potential suppliers and their capabilities.

-Key Characteristics
+Key Characteristics of an RFI

-Non-binding: RFIs are typically non-binding, meaning that they don’t lead to a commitment to purchase.
+• Non-Binding Nature: RFIs are typically non-binding, meaning that they don’t lead to a commitment to purchase.
 They serve to collect data without obligating the requester to proceed with a purchase.

-When to Use an RFI?
+When Should You Use an RFI?

 RFIs are useful when you’re exploring the market or looking for new suppliers.
 They help you assess the vendor landscape and identify potential partners for future procurement activities.

-RFQ: Request for Quotation
+RFQ stands for Request for Quotation

-What is RFQ?
+What is an RFQ?

-RFQ is a formal request made by a buyer to potential suppliers or vendors to submit price quotations for specific goods or services.
+RFQ (Request For Quotation) is a formal request made by a buyer to potential suppliers or vendors to submit price quotations for specific goods or services.
 RFQs are typically used when the buyer has well-defined product or service requirements and is primarily focused on obtaining competitive pricing information.
 RFQs are often binding, indicating a genuine intent to purchase based on the provided quotations.

 An RFQ is a formal request for price quotations from suppliers, detailing the specific goods or services you need.

-Key Characteristics
+Key Characteristics of an RFQ

-When to Use an RFQ?
+When Should You Use an RFQ?

 RFQs are appropriate when you have a clear understanding of your needs and are looking to compare prices from different suppliers.
 This approach is common for commodities and standardized products.

-RFP: Request for Proposal
+RFP stands for Request for Proposal

-What is RFP?
+What is an RFP?

 RFP is a comprehensive document or process used in procurement to solicit detailed proposals from potential suppliers or vendors.
 Unlike an RFQ, an RFP goes beyond pricing and includes various project or service-related aspects, such as technical specifications, project methodologies, quality standards, and more.
 RFPs are commonly used for complex projects or procurements where factors beyond pricing are essential.
 They allow for a holistic assessment of suppliers’ capabilities and offerings.